 Businesses who work in this industry, do activities such as hair cutting and trimming, hair coloring, facials, and make-up application.
 Examples of these establishments are beauty parlors, facial salons, combined beauty and barbershops, hairdressing salons, cosmetology salons or shops, and unisex or women's hair styling stores.
 If you own a beauty salon, barbershop, or provide cosmetology services, you know how important it is to invest in yourself.
 The hair, makeup, aesthetic services you provide customers make them feel more confident in who they are.
 Why wouldn’t you do the same for your business?
 Buying insurance for a beauty salon is the best investment you can make in your business.

-Without it, one unhappy customer can make a claim, file a lawsuit, drain your bank account, and ruin your reputation.
-Take a look at some common scenarios you need protection against.
+Without insurance, one unhappy customer can make a claim, file a lawsuit, drain your bank account, and ruin your reputation.
+Take a look at some common scenarios you need protection against:

 Other possible claims include loss of property due to theft or fire, libel claims if an employee posts something unkind about customers online, or even copyright infringement if you make a spinoff of a competitor’s advertising technique.

 There are two basic types of liability insurance: General Liability Insurance and Professional Liability Insurance.
 General Liability protects your company against bodily injury or property damage lawsuits.
 These include third party property damage claims, personal injury lawsuits, false advertising, and more.
 For example one of your regular clients trips and falls on the floor after getting their hair washed.
 For all related costs the General Liability policy covers your business.
 It is important to note that General Liability insurance will exclude bodily injury or property damage claims related to professional services, which can be covered with professional liability.